novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-68.md

 "I investigated through Secretary Park.
 You can check it yourself."

 "It's even more impressive than expected.
-No wonder Son Joong-yi mentioned the investment value of 【Jungle】."
+No wonder Son Jung-yi mentioned the investment value of 【Jungle】."

 "It’s a bit late, though."